geunee20/geunee20.github.io/_posts/2024-05-24-Controller-Design-Day-3.md

 \end{bmatrix}
 $$

-For the complete calculations and results, please refer to the 'Day_03_Moving_Base.m' file available on [GitHub repository](https://github.com/geunee20/Inverted_Pendulum).
+For the complete calculations and results, please refer to the 'Day_03_Moving_Base.m' file available on [GitHub repository](https://github.com/geunee20/Controller_Design).

 # III.
 Moving Forward

-Today, I derived the equations of motion for a triple pendulum with both fixed and moving bases.
+Today, I derived the equations of motion for a triple-link mechanism with both fixed and moving bases.
 These results will be instrumental in developing advanced control mechanisms such as gravity compensation control, Jacobian transpose control, and controllers for underactuated systems.
 Please stay tuned for more updates!

 <br>
 <br>
 <br>

-##### You can find the Simulink model on my [GitHub repository](https://github.com/geunee20/Inverted_Pendulum).
+##### You can find the Simulink model on my [GitHub repository](https://github.com/geunee20/Controller_Design).